 - Preheat oven to 450°.

-- Pour off marinade into a saucepan and heat thoroughly.
+- Pour off marinade into a saucepan, add olive oil, and heat thoroughly.

 - Lay chicken skin side up on a foil lined sheet pan and cook until crispy on the top-About 30-35 minutes.

-- To serve, spoon marinade over chicken with a little extra to dip into.
+- To serve, divide and spoon marinade over chicken.

 - 8 Servings

-- Make sure your oven is hot enough.
+- Make sure your oven is hot enough and the thighs are at room temp.
 You want to cook the thighs quickly and to also crisp the skins.

 - I cannot describe the garlic smell these thighs will produce.